Let us praise great high school coaches.

 If you teach long enough in the public schools, you will be fortunate enough to come across some great individuals who coach sports teams all the while teaching these very players lessons of life and success even in the wake of defeat.

-And I want to praise great coaches, especially the ones I work with.
+And I want to praise great coaches, especially the ones I work with and have worked with.

 When winning seems to be the only criteria by which many measure the success of a team, a great coach understands that winning is much more than a final score.
 That “W” in the “Win” column is the culmination of a process by which young people are pushed, nurtured, taught, challenged, and built.
 That same process is the part rarely seen in the media or by the fans.